sisinflab/webium24/index.md

 <a href="https://easychair.org/conferences/?conf=umap24" class="button">Submit a paper</a>
 </div>

-During the submission process select “1st Workshop on Wearable Devices and Brain-Computer Interfaces for User Modelling”.
+During the submission process select <b>“1st Workshop on Wearable Devices and Brain-Computer Interfaces for User Modelling”</b>.

 ## WORKSHOP ORGANIZATION <a name="WO"></a>